 The Covenant also aims to raise public understanding and awareness of issues affecting the Armed Forces Community and to support the integration of service leavers within the borough.

 The setting up and extending of the Bracknell Forest Community Covenant means that access is now available to the Community Covenant Grant Scheme.

 Ministry of Defence (MOD) Covenant Grant Fund

 The purpose of the Community Covenant Grant Scheme is to deliver financial support to projects at a local level which strengthen the ties between members of the service community and the wider community in Bracknell Forest.The timetable and funding priorities for April 2016 to March 2017 have now been agreed and further information and guidance is available about the Covenant Fund’s priorities.
-Further detailed information on the priorities, eligibility and application process will be published when the fund opens for application in May.

 - Veterans’ Gateway – two year project bids up to £2 million

 - Families in Stress – bids from £20,001 - £300,000

 - Improving Local Covenant Delivery – bids £20,001 - £500,000 for local authority clusters